syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-page-navigation.md

 ## Working with page navigation

-Navigation between the pages of the PDF document can be achieved using the GotoPage method or using the commands.
+The PdfViewer allows navigation through the pages of PDF documents.
+The navigation from one page to other can be done by using “GoToPage” method.

-The following code snippet explains the page navigation using the GotoPage Method.
+The following code snippet illustrates page navigation using the GotoPage method.

 {% tabs %}
 {% highlight c# %}